/ tech-stacks / Best Tech Stack for a VS Code Extension as a Solo Developer

 A slow-loading extension gets bad reviews fast.
 Users notice when your extension adds 500ms to their startup time. esbuild keeps your bundle tight and your activation time low.

-The yo code generator includes esbuild configuration out of the box.
+The yo code generator can scaffold esbuild configuration for you.
 Stick with it.

 Backend: Cloudflare Workers (If Needed)